rdiankov/openrave/docs/en/index.rst

 Licenses
 --------

-The core C++ API is licenced under the `Lesser GPL <http://www.gnu.org/licenses/lgpl.html>`_, which makes it possible for commercial use but allows us to maintain its quality and evolution.
+The core C++ API is licenced under the `Lesser GPL <http://www.gnu.org/licenses/lgpl.html>`_, which makes it possible for commercial use but allows the OpenRAVE developers to guarantee a consistent API.
 Most of the examples and scripts outside the core are licensed under `Apache License, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_, which is much less restrictive (similar to BSD).
-Plugins can be released with any license the authors wish.
+Plugins can be released in any license the plugin authors choose to.

 Please support OpenRAVE development by referencing it in your works/publications/projects with::